top of page

 SCARWORK TM & SCAR TISSUE THERAPY

 Gentle myofascial release and manual lymphatic drainage techniques to facilitate the healing process and minimize the impact of scars, adhesions and fibrosis.
 The effects are not just superficial and limited to the outer appearance of the scar.
 The effects can extend from surface skin to the deep layers of fascia, muscles, internal organs and bones disrupting the natural movement of our bodies.
-Mature scars can also benefit from treatment.
-Abdominal and pelvic surgery scar tissue and adhesions; orthopedic surgeries including shoulder, back, neck, hand scar tissue; cosmetic surgeries including breast reduction, liposuction, tummy tucks; oncology or cancer scar tissue, radiation and burn scars.
+Scars are congestion in the fascia and can entangle nerves, blood and lymph.

 Extensive training in scar tissue management including Sharon Wheeler ScarWork, Barral Institute Visceral Manipulation, The Spurgeon Method Breast Massage, Kathleen Lisson Plastic Surgery Recovery, Jen Hartley Handle with Care Burn Scar Massage and others.
 Treatments may also including gentle cupping and KT or kinesio tape.